 Then we separated.
 Callaghan hooked me up to new wires to measure my sweat response, while O’Sullivan took Ava to perform computerized tests in another room.
 I sat in front of a computer with earphones on so that I could hear an annoying sound playing periodically while I watched different-colored shapes appear on the computer screen.
 A camera videotaped my reaction — a scrunched-up face and slight startle when I heard the noise — to play back for Ava while she was inside the fMRI machine.
 The goal: to see if she could learn about threats more effectively from watching her mother’s — rather than a stranger’s — experience.

 Once I completed the annoying noise video, Callaghan turned off the video camera and gave me a final task on the computer.
-As pictures of animals flashed across the screens, either scary or cute, I realized that I was taking the implicit bias test, which I’d taken the test before, when I was writing about unconscious racial bias.
+As pictures of animals flashed across the screens, either scary or cute, I realized that I was taking the implicit bias test, which I’d taken before, when I was writing about unconscious racial bias.
 Then, she set me to work filling out a long questionnaire about my child-rearing practices, demographics, general health, and Ava’s health and development, as well as psychological assessments to evaluate Ava for anxiety, grit, depression, and behavioral disorders.
 I felt relief and a powerful sense of accomplishment: I’d penetrated a psychology study.
 Finally, I could witness the inner workings.

 In 1973, a Columbia psychiatrist named Myron Hofer made a crucial discovery about mothers and children purely by accident.
 After arriving at his lab one day to find that a mother rat had chewed through her cage and escaped, he observed her rat pups were shivering in the nest, their body temperatures having dropped to less than half of normal while they were unable to snuggle next to her warm body.
 Thinking that the pups simply needed to be warmed, Hofer tried doing so with a man-made heat source — but the pups still showed sluggish heart rates.
 He tried stimulating the babies with a cloth that smelled like their mother, and he tried grooming them; each of these efforts helped, but the pups’ overall metabolic activity remained subdued.